AkbarMuhammad/AutobahnTesting/README.md

 # Test Cases
 This automation consist of 4 scenarios :
-1. Autobahn Sign Up Page : Verify Elements are Present To verify basic element of the pages are present such as : main attributes of the page, login option, term and privacy, as well as make sure the users are unable to signup when the fields are empty.
+1. Autobahn Sign Up Page : Verify Elements are Present.
+    To verify basic element of the pages are present such as : main attributes of the page, login option, term and privacy, as well as make sure the users are unable to signup when the fields are empty.
-2. Happy Path
+2. Happy Path.
     To execute basic E2E functionality of the pages.
 It tested with 2 different account and checked the password eye lash perfectly worked.
-3. Test Email Field
+3. Test Email Field.
     To verify the format of the email must be valid.
-4. Test Password Field
+4. Test Password Field.
-    To verify those 6 criteria of the password are functioning
+    To verify those 6 criteria of the password are functioning, as well as make sure user has to submit a correct password.
     - at least 8 character
     - one uppercase letter
     - one lowercase letter
     - one number
     - one special character
     - no empty space
-    as well as make sure user has to submit a correct password.

 ## Contributors
 Akbar Muhammad
 https://www.linkedin.com/in/akbar-muhammad-58b825155/